-What is the difference between export/import and invitations?
+What is the difference between sharing contact info and invitations?

 Great question.
 Both mechanisms are used to exchange secure Binbox IDs with those you wish to communicate with.
 Use invitations with those with whom you already have a relationship with: You know their phone number and you are in their phone contacts.